-Each year we run a week of action in April called Turn Up The Volume to coincide with Earth Day.
+We will be running our second annual Turn Up The Volume week 18th - 24th April 2022.
 During this week we invite musicians and music lovers to join us by sharing public messages calling for climate action and music industry organisations to get involved by announcing your sustainability goals and action already being taken.
 It's a week to shout about the great work that's happening and to share knowledge on how to green our industry.